Getting Meta About Project-Based Learning with NovoEd

-At NovoEd, we not only pride ourselves on a social and collaborative learning environment, but on a proven pedagogical model – project-based learning.
+At NovoEd, we not only pride ourselves on a social and collaborative learning environment, but on a proven pedagogical model – project-based learning (AKA experiential learning).
 Research shows that we learn best by doing and that learning is most engaging when it’s experiential, especially when that experience is relevant to our lives.
 (Read more about active and experiential learning here.)

 Educators also have the opportunity to form teams and collaborate with educators of similar interest from all over the world.
 Through discussing the lectures and their own practices on the team workspace and interacting with their mentors, these teams have the opportunity to deepen their understandings of key ideas towards developing and piloting performance assessments.

 In the team Pythagoras’ team, math teachers for grades 6-8 from the US, Australia, and Greece are developing a unit of work relating to year 8 Area and Surface area.
 In the team 21st Century ESOL teachers, educators who teach K-12 ELD/ESOL/ESL in language centers and universities are encouraged to join from all over the world.
-Together, they are collaboratively not only for the course assignments, but also to advance their own work as ESL/ELD teachers.
+Together, they are collaborating, not only for the course assignments, but also for the advancement of their own work as ESL/ELD teachers.

 The learning does not end there.
 The course builds – in a period for educators to then implement that performance assessment in their classrooms and reflect on the experience it created for students, before submitting their final draft.
 Indeed, another section of the course includes lectures on grading performance assessments, which is complemented with an assignment to grade and analyze data for student submissions coming from that implementation period.